MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/n1sdp/Prepare_distro_image_for_N1SDP.rst

 **Second Boot**

-- Second boot onwards Full fledged Ubuntu-18.04 will be booted which already has a grub entry created during first boot.
+- Second boot onwards a minimal Ubuntu-18.04 will be booted which already has a grub entry created during first boot.
 - It will also use linux debian image and initramfs installed during first boot.

 --------------

-*Copyright (c) 2019, Arm Limited.
+*Copyright (c) 2020, Arm Limited.
 All rights reserved.*